gmarkall/nbep-7/README.md

 `@cuda.jit`-ted functions).
 The management of streams, events, and modules should be unchanged by the presence or absence of an EMM.

 ### Non-requirements

-In order to minimise complexity for an initial implementation, the following will not be supported:
+In order to minimise complexity and constrain this proposal to a reasonable scope, the following will not be supported:

-- Using different memory managers for different contexts.
-All contexts will use the same memory manager.
+- Using different memory manager implementations for different contexts.
+All contexts will use the same memory manager implementation - either the Numba internal implementation or an external implementation.
 - Changing the memory manager once execution has begun.
 It is not practical to change the memory manager and retain all allocations.
 Cleaning up the entire state and then changing to a different memory allocator (rather than starting